Cap-go/website/content/blog/how-version-work-in-capgo.md

 This is how Capgo channel will behave if you didn't change any settings.

-> This behavior will be base on the unique channel you made public.
+> This behavior will be base on the unique channel you made default.

 ### When Fresh installation of your app
 When user did download your app for the first time and open the app it contacts Capgo server.